r/rpi-kinect/README.md

 a simple kernel module to talk to the kinect from a raspberry pi
-raffi krikorian <raffi.krikorian@gmail.com>
+raffi.krikorian@gmail.com

-this module, right now, only supports moving the kinect motor. it does not yet read from the camera.
+this module is incredibly simple. all it supports is moving the kinect motor (writing to /dev/kinect%d), reading the motor status, and reading the accelerometers (reading from /dev/kinect%d).